labgem/PPanGGOLiN/README.rst

 5. A folder *partitions* in which each file contain the list of the gene families in each partition

-6. A folder *NEM_results* containing the temporary data of the computation (removed if flag '-df' is provided)

-7. A folder *partitions* containing one file by partition.
+6. A folder *partitions* containing one file by partition.
 Each file stores the name of the families in its associated partition.

-8. optional: a folder *evolutions* containing the temporary data of the computation of all the resampling and the file (stat_evol.txt) summarizing this evolution (if flag '-e' is provided)
+7. optional: a folder *evolutions* containing the temporary data of the computation of all the resampling and the file (stat_evol.txt) summarizing this evolution (if flag '-e' is provided)

-9. optional: a folder *projections* containing a tabulated file for each organism providing information about the projection of the graph against each selected organism (if argument '-pr' followed by the line number in the ORGANISM_FILE is provided)
+8. optional: a folder *projections* containing a csv file for each organism providing information about the projection of the graph against each selected organism (if argument '-pr' followed by the line number in the ORGANISM_FILE is provided)

 Options
 ============================